 Photo Card is a card issued by the Commonwealth or any State or Territory showing a photograph of the holder and enabling the holder to evidence their age and/or their identity.

-Police Officer means an officer of any Commonwealth, State or Territory police service.
+Police Officer means a member of a police service of the Commonwealth, State or Territory.

-Power of Attorney means a [registered] written document by which a Donor appoints an Attorney to act as agent on his, her or its behalf.

-Public Servant means an employee or officer of the Commonwealth, a State or a Territory.
+Public Servant means an employee or Officer of the Commonwealth, a State or a Territory.

 Record has the meaning given to it in the ECNL.